 Seemingly minor foot and leg wounds can become severely infected and turn into limb-threatening ulcers that can increase your risk of lower leg amputation.
 At Arizona Foot and Ankle Medical Center, you can meet with wound care specialists Kyle Durfey, DPM, and Brian Hiapo, DPM, who provide innovative solutions to preserve your healthy skin tissue.
-Book your wound care examination at the Laveen, Arizona, podiatry practice by requesting an appointment online.
+Book your wound care examination at the Chandler and Laveen, Arizona, podiatry practice by requesting an appointment online.
 You can also call the office directly to book.

 There are many issues when it comes to wounds on your feet, such as lack of feeling, poor circulation, and many other foot-deforming illnesses.
 This means that damaged tissues might not get an adequate supply of blood, oxygen, and nutrients to adequately heal.

 As a result, foot wounds sometimes stay open for longer periods, which can further elevate your risk of infection.
 To make matters worse, when you have diabetes, blood vessel damage, delayed healing, and nerve damage further increase your chances of slow-healing wounds and diabetic ulcers that can put you at risk for amputation.
 Diabetic foot ulcers have a near 25% chance of progressing into an amputation.

 Wound care involves treating any wound you currently have (even if it’s minor or not infected).
 Your wound care treatment plan also incorporates preventive measures designed to decrease your risk of future foot wounds.

 The dedicated podiatrists at Arizona Foot and Ankle Medical Center encourage you to come in anytime you notice a foot wound, ingrown toenail, or any other skin condition.
 It’s especially important to schedule a wound care examination if you experience: